-Oakland Youth Vote (OYV) is a youth-led effort to co-author legislation to lower the voting age in Oakland School Board elections to include eligible 16 and 17 year olds.
-Oakland Youth Vote resulted in a unanimous vote of approval by Oakland City Council members in May 2020, advancing it to a public vote as ballot measure QQ in the November 3, 2020 election.
+Oakland Youth Vote (OYV) is a successful youth-led campaign effort to co-author legislation that lowered the voting age in Oakland School Board elections to include eligible 16 and 17 year olds.
+Oakland Youth Vote resulted in a unanimous vote of approval by Oakland City Council members in May 2020, which advanced it to a public vote as ballot measure QQ in Oakland’s November 3, 2020 election.
+Measure QQ passed with 67% voting YES to including Oakland youth in future school board elections.

-This campaign was started a year ago by youth leaders from Oakland Kids First, All City Council, and other Oakland Youth Vote Coalition members.
-Youth organizers have been conducting tireless research, meeting with City Council and School Board members, co-authoring the Oakland Youth Vote resolution with Council President Rebecca Kaplan, and building coalitions with student leaders and adult allies.
+This campaign was started in 2019 by youth leaders from Oakland Kids First, All City Council, and other Oakland Youth Vote Coalition members.
+Youth organizers conducted tireless research, met with City Council and School Board members, co-authored the Oakland Youth Vote resolution with Council President Rebecca Kaplan, and built coalitions with student leaders and adult allies across Oakland.

 WHY OAKLAND YOUTH VOTE?